ubiquity/rpc-handler/docs/system-patterns.md

 ## 2. Component Descriptions

 - **API Interface (`Permit2RpcManager`):** The main class.
 Exposes the `send` method for making RPC calls and integrates other components.
 Implements round-robin starting point selection for concurrent requests and iterative fallback logic across available RPCs.
-Accepts configuration options (timeouts, logging, cache settings, initial RPC data).
+Includes runtime failure tracking with a configurable cooldown (`runtimeFailureCooldownMs`) to temporarily skip recently failed RPCs during the fallback process.
+Accepts configuration options (timeouts, logging, cache settings, initial RPC data, runtime cooldown).
 - **Chainlist Data Source (`ChainlistDataSource`):** Loads the curated list of RPC endpoints from `src/rpc-whitelist.json` (or accepts initial data).
 Provides the list of URLs for a given chain to the `RpcSelector`.
 Now browser-safe by default.
 - **Latency Tester (`LatencyTester`):** Tests the response time and validity of whitelisted RPC endpoints when triggered by the `RpcSelector` (typically on cache miss/expiry).
     - *Optimization:* Now performs a single `eth_chainId` call first.
 If successful and fast, *then* performs `eth_getCode` (for Permit2 bytecode) and `eth_syncing`.